~ 5 MIN READ

 Another reason your dashboard site might have low traffic is that it’s “invisible.”
 Just because you collected and published this data doesn’t mean citizens know it exists (or where to look for it).
 Advertise your dashboard and the major updates you make to it on your city’s website, social media channels, etc. Make sure your community knows how to find it!

 Don’t shy away from the idea of creating a video—it’s not as difficult as you’d think and adds a personal touch to a government dashboard.
 When citizens can see and hear city leadership speaking about priorities and performance, it creates a connection and demonstrates your commitment to transparency.

-The launch of the City of Olathe’s dashboard was picked up by a local news channel as an easier way to look into the city’s safety data, including crime rates, and explains that the priorities were chosen by the city council.
+The launch of the City of Olathe’s dashboard in 2017 was picked up by a local news channel as an easier way to look into the city’s safety data, including crime rates, and explains that the priorities were chosen by the city council.